clnsmth/geoenv/README.md

 )

 # Set up the resolver.
 When the location's environment is not known,
-# multiple data sources are included to cover all potential
+# multiple data sources are included to cover potential environment
-# environment types.
+# types.
 resolver = Resolver(
     data_source=[
         WorldTerrestrialEcosystems(),